myPathways

 Official transcripts sealed in the original issued envelope may be dropped off in person to the Office of the Registrar – Admissions Office.

-Prior Learning Assessment & Recognition
+Prior Learning Assessment and Recognition (PLAR)

-For complete details, you are strongly encouraged to to review the Prior Learning Assessment & Recognition Policy and the Prior Learning Assessment & Recognition Procedure.
+For complete details, you are strongly encouraged to review the Prior Learning Assessment & Recognition Policy and the Prior Learning Assessment & Recognition Procedure.

 How to Apply